Print| Email

 This provision applies to, for example, bottles of moisturizer, the cardboard packaging within which each bottle is packaged, and the directions for use, if any, supplied with the bottle within the cardboard packaging.
 While translations into other languages are permitted in each case, these translations cannot be more prominent than the French text.
 An interesting exception to this provision exists for inscriptions on tires, of all things, which may be exclusively in a language other than French.

 A much more meaningful exception, with wider application, is that for trademarks.
 As of today, a trademark does not need to be in French so long as a French version has not been registered.
 This exception shows up several times in the Charter and regulations.
-Up until recently, it was understood to mean any trademark, registered or unregistered, but following the enactment of Bill 96 on June 1, 2022, this will soon no longer be the case.
+This was understood to mean any trademark, registered or unregistered, but following the enactment of Bill 96 on June 1, 2022, this was no longer be the case, as it would apply only to registered trademarks.
+This change, however, was met with backlash.
+Since then, the Regulation has reintroduced an exemption for “recognized trademarks”.
+These trademarks, whether registered or not, may appear on products without a French translation if no French version appears on the register.
+While a “recognized trademark” is not explicitly defined in the Regulation, if viewed within the meaning of the Trademarks Act, it would appear to include both registered trademarks, as well as common law trademarks which are recognized under the Act, but that remain unregistered.
+The reintroduced exemption appears to maintain the status quo for “recognized trademarks” that continue to have no French version appear on the register, at least with respect to the need to register the trademark.

 Brochures, catalogues and similar commercial publications including websites must be in French